-The Housing Research & Advocacy Center (the "Housing Center") is a 501(c)(3) non-profit organization whose mission is to eliminate housing discrimination and assure choice in Northeast Ohio by providing those at risk with effective information, intervention and advocacy.
+The Housing Research & Advocacy Center (the "Housing Center") is a 501(c)(3) non-profit organization whose mission is to eliminate housing discrimination and assure choice in northeast Ohio by providing those at risk with effective information, intervention and advocacy.
 The Housing Center works to achieve its mission through work in three primary areas: research and mapping, education and outreach, and enforcement of fair housing laws through testing and litigation.
 In addition to addressing traditional issues of housing discrimination and segregation, the Housing Center also provides research, education, and analysis of subprime and predatory lending practices and trends in the region.

-Portions of this manual are reprinted with permission from the Housing Research & Advocacy Center's publications "State of Fair Housing in Northeast Ohio: April 2006," © 2006, and "Racial and Ethnic Disparities in Ohio Mortgage Lending," © 2006.
+Portions of this manual are reprinted from the Housing Research & Advocacy Center's publications "State of Fair Housing in Northeast Ohio: April 2006," © 2006; "State of Fair Housing in Northeast Ohio: April 2007," © 2007; and "Racial and Ethnic Disparities in Ohio Mortgage Lending," © 2006.

-Copyright © 2007, Housing Research & Advocacy Center.
+Copyright © 2008, Housing Research & Advocacy Center.
 Permission to reproduce this report is granted provided that credit is given to the Housing Research & Advocacy Center.
 All rights reserved.